venice1200/MiSTer_tty2x/README.md

 **Installation**
 Get the latest Release from this Repo and extract only the files to your MiSTer FPGA into the folder `/media/fat/tty2x`.
-Or use the follwing One-Liner from the MiSTer's Command Line
+Or use the following **One-Liner** from the MiSTer's Command Line:
-`wget https://github.com/venice1200/MiSTer_tty2x/archive/refs/heads/main.zip -O /tmp/tty2x.zip && unzip -j /tmp/tty2x.zip "MiSTer_tty2x-main/*" -d /media/fat/tty2xv2 && rm /tmp/tty2x.zip`
+`wget https://github.com/venice1200/MiSTer_tty2x/archive/refs/heads/main.zip -O /tmp/tty2x.zip && unzip -j /tmp/tty2x.zip "MiSTer_tty2x-main/*" -d /media/fat/tty2x && rm /tmp/tty2x.zip`

 **tty Device**
 The default tty device is **/dev/ttyUSB0** and is set in `/media/fat/tty2x/tty2x.ini`.